Zaporizhzhia Nuclear Power Plant crisis: Autumn 2022 Potential restart

+October 2022 Ukrainian attack

+Russia’s Ministry of Defence reported a Ukrainian attempt to land troops at the plant from across the Dnipro River on 19 October 2022, reporting that Ukraine lost 90 troops and 14 boats in the attempt.
+Ukraine denied this at the time.
+However The Times later confirmed the operation in 2023, after interviewing Ukrainian participants, reporting that on the night of 19 October, about 600 elite Ukrainian troops crossed the Dnipro River in over 30 armoured boats in an attack to try to recapture the power plant, supported by HIMARS missiles and artillery shell attacks onto the shoreline near Enerhodar.
+However most of the boats were forced to retreat under fire before landing, and only a small number of Ukrainian special forces reached the shore as dawn broke, engaging in a three hour long firefight on the outskirts of Enerhodar before retreating.
+The Russian MOD stated there had been three earlier smaller Ukrainian failed attempts at landing troops across the river, on 1, 2-3 and 8–9 September 2022.
+The first on 1 September had delayed the arrival of the first IAEA inspection team.

+On 9 October 2023, just under a year later, chief of Ukraine’s Main Directorate of Intelligence Kyrylo Budanov stated that Ukrainian intelligence units had made three failed attempts to capture Enerhodar and the Zaporizhzhia nuclear power plant in August 2022 and later.
+Specialist foreign soldiers of the International Legion participated in the third attack.

-November shelling
+November 2022 shelling

 On 19 and 20 November the nuclear power plant was subjected to the most intense bombing in months, as the head of the IAEA reported.
 IAEA experts reported more than a dozen blasts, with "damage in several places", but none so far critical for nuclear safety as the external power supplies were not affected and radiation levels remained normal.
 The IAEA said the forces behind the shelling were "playing with fire" and called for "urgent measures to help prevent a nuclear accident" in the Russian-occupied plant.

 Russia and Ukraine blamed each other for shelling the Russian-controlled plant.
 Russia claimed that the large-calibre shells came from the Ukrainian-controlled city of Marhanets.
 The Ukrainian nuclear energy agency said that Russia was responsible for the shelling, which they claimed had damaged exactly the infrastructure needed to restore energy production for Ukrainian needs.

+2023

+UNSC May 2023 meeting

+On 30 May 2023, Rafael Grossi, IAEA Director General, updated the United Nations Security Council on the situation.
+Military activities had continued with the loss of off-site power forcing the use of emergency diesel generators on seven occasions to operate essential spent fuel and reactor cooling, most recently a week previously.
+It had not been possible to get both sides to agree the details of a demilitarised safety and security zone around the plant.
+Instead Grossi asked both sides to agree to the principles: